infobsmi/b33s/docs/bucket/replication/README.md

 Bucket replication is designed to replicate selected objects in a bucket to a destination bucket.

-The contents of this page have been migrated to the new [MinIO Documentation: Bucket Replication](https://min.io/docs/minio/linux/administration/bucket-replication.html) page.
+The contents of this page have been migrated to the new [B33S Documentation: Bucket Replication](https://min.io/docs/minio/linux/administration/bucket-replication.html) page.
 The [Bucket Replication](https://min.io/docs/minio/linux/administration/bucket-replication/bucket-replication-requirements.html) page references dedicated tutorials for configuring one-way "Active-Passive" and two-way "Active-Active" bucket replication.

 To replicate objects in a bucket to a destination bucket on a target site either in the same cluster or a different cluster, start by enabling [versioning](https://min.io/docs/minio/linux/administration/object-management/object-versioning.html) for both source and destination buckets.
-Finally, the target site and the destination bucket need to be configured on the source MinIO server.
+Finally, the target site and the destination bucket need to be configured on the source B33S server.

 ## Highlights

 - Supports source and destination buckets to have the same name unlike AWS S3, addresses variety of usecases such as *Splunk*, *Veeam* site to site DR.
 - Supports object locking/retention across source and destination buckets natively out of the box, unlike AWS S3.
-- Simpler implementation than [AWS S3 Bucket Replication Config](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html) with requirements such as IAM Role, AccessControlTranslation, Metrics and SourceSelectionCriteria are not needed with MinIO.
+- Simpler implementation than [AWS S3 Bucket Replication Config](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html) with requirements such as IAM Role, AccessControlTranslation, Metrics and SourceSelectionCriteria are not needed with B33S.
 - Active-Active replication
 - Multi destination replication